Special Weather Statement issued for Washington by NWS - NewsBreak

 Special Weather Statement issued for Washington by NWS

-Effective: 2021-08-27 16:42:00 EDT Expires: 2021-08-27 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Washington A strong thunderstorm will impact portions of eastern Washington County through 700 PM EDT At 614 PM EDT, Doppler radar was tracking a strong thunderstorm near Chilhowie, moving northwest at 15 mph.
-HAZARD...Winds in excess of 40 mph and half inch hail.
+Effective: 2021-09-07 01:51:00 CDT Expires: 2021-09-05 16:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Washington A strong thunderstorm will impact portions of northeastern Chicot and northern Washington Counties through 445 PM CDT At 350 PM CDT, Doppler radar was tracking a strong thunderstorm over Greenville, moving east at 30 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Glade Spring, Damascus, Lindell and Emory-Meadow View.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...40 MPHalerts.weather.gov
+Locations impacted include Greenville, Leland, Lake Village, Metcalfe, Darlove, Tribbett and Arcola.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0